 The best life insurance policies for children offer a mix of affordability, financial strength, customer satisfaction, ease of qualification, and other features.
 You might want to consider a life insurance policy for your child if they have special needs, student loans, or if you want to protect their insurability as they get older and keep their premiums low.
 Here are our top picks for the best life insurance policies for children.

 Best Overall : Mutual of Omaha

-Mutual of Omaha checks all the boxes with affordable policies, great financial strength and customer satisfaction ratings, and an easy online application.
+Mutual of Omaha checks all the boxes with affordable policies, great financial strength, customer satisfaction ratings, and an easy online quote process.

 No medical exam

 Founded in 1909, Mutual of Omaha now provides coverage nationwide.
 The company has an A+ financial strength rating from AM Best and ranks fifth in the J.D.
 Power 2020 Life Insurance Study.